The bricks we lay.

 Design is a way of life, a point of view.
 It involves the whole complex of visual communication: talent, creative ability, manual skill, and technical knowledge.
 Aesthetics and economics, technology and psychology are intrinsically related to the process.

 We’re surrounded by a planet’s worth of evidence that individual design decisions beget collective consequences.
-But even faced with that, we designers are entirely too good at framing “design” as somehow distinct from the world.
+But even faced with that, we designers are entirely too good at framing “design” as somehow distinct from the world that shapes it.

 “If it’s going to be done, it’s going to be done, I can’t change that.”